-I found our visa consultant Stephen on his blog An American in Paris and hit him up with all the questions.
+I found our visa consultant Stephen from his blog An American in Paris and hit him up with all the questions.
 He gave me a list of recommendations and encouraged me to secure housing before making our visa appointment.
 Little did I know how difficult finding an apartment in Paris would be.
 Stephen gave me a list of things to complete that gave me the sweats.

 Lizzie Tip: Be sure to make copies of everything a minimum of two for each document!

 Official copies of birth certificates/also need to be translated in French (obviously make several copies) you will need copies of everything.

-I already had our birth certificates but mine looked different since I was born in Santa Monica, it didn’t have the official Los Angeles county raised seal.
+I already had our birth certificates but mine looked different from Anthony’s.
+Since I was born in Santa Monica, it didn’t have the official Los Angeles county raised seal.
 That meant I had to go to the registrar recorder office to order a new one and wait and wait and wait.
 It was no fun standing in line for an hour and a half but luckily, while I was paying for my birth certificate, I mentioned to the clerk that I was applying for a visa and I showed her my marriage license just to check if the one I had was the proper version.
 Turns out it wasn’t and she printed the correct one for me.
 It was a victorious day!
 I listened to my homegirl Edith Piaf on my headphones and daydreamed being in Paris while waiting in that hellish long line.

 Official copy of Marriage license/translated into French